Share this Post

 While you need web hosting, it can be hard to choose the right package.
 There is shared hosting, virtual server hosting, and dedicated hosting to name a few.
 The costs vary depending on the package you get and shared hosting is best for those just starting out.

 Approximately 34% of the internet is running on WordPress.
 While this might seem small, it does give you a good support network when you need help.
-WordPress is also open-source and completely free making it perfect for new website owners.
+WordPress is open-source and completely free.

 The Actual Cost Of Website Building

 Good Toolkit is Important, but at What Price?